matinbhdrn77/greenlight/README.md

 OFFSET = (page - 1) * page_size
 ```

-## Chapter10 Structured Logging and Error Handling
+## Chapter9 Structured Logging and Error Handling

 We want to write log entries in this format :
 `{"level":"INFO","time":"2020-12-16T10:53:35Z","message":"starting server","properties":{"addr":":4000","env":"development"}}`

 Our `Logger` type is a fairly thin wrapper around an io.Writer .
-We have some helper methods like `PrintInfo()` and `PrintError()` which accept some data for the log entry, encode this data to JSON, and then write it to the io.Writer .
+We have some helper methods like `PrintInfo()` and `PrintError()` which accept some data for the log entry, encode this data to JSON, and then write it to the io.Writer.
+You can also use zerolog package as a third-party package for logging.

+## Chapter10 Panic Recovery

+Panics in our API handlers will be recovered automatically by Go’s http.Server => Unwind the stack for the affected goroutine (calling deferred functions along the way), close the underlying HTTP connection, and log an error message and stack trace.
+Create a middleware to send 500 server error if panic happen.